View School Directory

 3. St. Paul Education Cultural Advisor

-As part of our journey, we are also led by our Cultural Advisor, Mr. Clifford Cardinal.
-He is responsible for leading our division in promoting cultural understanding and providing advice on culturally relevant practices, protocols and ceremony.
-He is also responsible for fostering positive relationships and building effective communication channels between our division schools and our Nations.
-Mr. Cardinal also collaborates with division schools to share his knowledge and ways of knowing.
+As part of our journey, we are also led by our Cultural Advisor, Mrs. Gloria Half.
+She is responsible for leading our division in promoting cultural understanding and providing advice on culturally relevant practices, protocols and ceremony.
+She is also responsible for fostering positive relationships and building effective communication channels between our division schools and our Nations.
+Mrs. Half also collaborates with division schools to share her knowledge and ways of knowing.

 4. Indigenous Education Committee